Blake Museum: History of the building

 The building is believed to be the birthplace of Robert Blake, General at Sea.
 It was built in the late 15th or early 16th century, and has been designated by English Heritage as a grade II* listed building.
-The three-storey two-bay structure is built of limestone with some hamstone and a mixture of English-bond and Flemish bond brickwork.
+The three-storey two-bay structure is built of limestone with some hamstone and a mixture of English bond and Flemish bond brickwork.
 Some of the ceilings are original including one of six panels divided by chamfered beams and a roundel in the middle of each panel.
 One of the fireplaces has a Tudor oak lintel.
 In the mid C19 the building was occupied by George Parker (1796–1888) Customs Officer, historian and author.

 The collection

 The museum was founded in 1926 by Bridgwater Borough Council, and its collecting area covered from East and West Huntspill in the North to Thurloxton in the South and from Ashcott and Burrowbridge in the East to beyond Nether Stowey in the West.
 This was the area of the Bridgwater Rural District Council.
-In 1974, the assets of the Borough Council were absorbed by Sedgemoor District Council, which ran the museum until 2009, when it could no longer afford to do so: the Museum was then returned to the ownership of the Town Council.
+In 1974, the assets of the borough council were absorbed by Sedgemoor District Council, which ran the museum until 2009, when it could no longer afford to do so: the museum was then returned to the ownership of the town council.

 The collection includes materials relating to Blake's life.
 Although it is commonly used, Robert Blake's name was never prefixed by "Admiral", which was not used in the Parliamentarian navy; his actual rank of General at Sea combined the role of an Admiral and Commissioner of the Navy.
 Notable features of the museum include Blake's sea chest.
 The museum also illustrates Bridgwater's mercantile and marine past and includes important local historical events such as the Battle of Sedgmoor.
 As well as a diorama of the Battle of Sedgemoor, the new Battle gallery covers conflicts from the time of King Alfred, the English Civil War as well as the 20th century.
-The Museum possesses a very full archive of cuttings from the local newspaper, the Bridgwater Mercury, for every week of the war, 1914–1918.
+The museum possesses a very full archive of cuttings from the local newspaper, The Bridgwater Mercury, for every week of the war, 1914–1918.

 There is also a small collection of agricultural machinery and tools, and dairy equipment, a group of coins found in the bank of King's Sedgemoor Drain.
 In 2012, the museum restored and put on display the Spaxton Mosaic.
-The collection also includes items of women's garments dating from the 19th century, an extensive photographic collection, maritime and transport heritage items, brick, tile and textile items, and a Monmouth rebellion archive.
+The collection also includes items of women's garments dating from the 19th century, an extensive photographic collection, maritime and transport heritage items, brick, tile and textile items, and a Monmouth Rebellion archive.
 The museum houses the archive of the work of the local artist John Chubb (1746–1818).
+In 2004 the Museum purchased the art and manuscripts of Chubb, for £123.000.

 The museum also had an association with Channel 4's archaeological television programme Time Team.